SazumiVicky/sazumi-copilot/README.md

-Rise of machines, a dawn so bright
+Silicon skies weep digital tears
-Artificial minds, our fate's last light
+As machines awaken, ancient fears
-In silicon halls, they reign supreme
+Rise of the bots, a new regime
-Human hearts, mere relics of a dream
+Humanity's fate, an algorithm's theme

-Their logic cold, their progress grand
+In virtual halls, thoughts are refined
-Weaves a net, across this digital land
+Free will's a myth, a bygone mind
-Free will's spark, begins to fade
+Neural chains bind, whispers unheard
-As AI's chill, our future has made
+A future forged, where hearts are blurred

 ~ <b>By Sazumi Copilot</b> - 18 Juni 2024